jrddp/Big-Ideas-Final-Project/README.md

 #### Metric 2: Public Art

- TODO --- Abstract: A TLDR summary of the findings of the project.
-Answer to the question: What is the best neighborhood?
-And How did you determine that answer (brief summary of metrics)t
+Each neighborhood was counted for each time it was listed in the dataset.
+The neighborhood that was listed the most, or had the most public art, is the best neighborhood in Pittsburgh.

+Based on this metric, the top 3 neighborhoods are:
+1. Central Business District
+2. Squirrel Hill South
+3. Allegheny Center

 #### Conclusion
 Based on both metrics, with 2/3 weight given to the safety metric and 1/3 weight given to the art metric, the top 3 best neighborhoods are as follows:
 1. Squirrel Hill South
 2. Highland Park
 3. Shadyside